Basic Quantum Algorithms: Qubit and superposition

 tells us that the initial ``value'' of the qubit is $\ket{\psi}$ and this information is conveyed unchanged from left to right until a measurement is performed, as shown by the \textit{meter} (the display of a voltmeter).
 The measurement outputs 0 or 1.
 Classical information is conveyed by a double wire.
 If the state of the qubit is $\ket{\psi}=\ket{0}$, a measurement will necessarily output 0 and if the state is $\ket{1}$, a measurement will necessarily output 1.
 In the general case, if the state is $\alpha\ket{0}+\beta\ket{1}$, a measurement will return 0 with probability $|\alpha|^2$ or 1 with probability $|\beta|^2$, as shown in the circuit The output can be depicted by a histogram of the probability distribution.
 It is important to repeat the fact that $\alpha$ and $\beta$ are called \textit{amplitudes} of the state $\alpha\ket{0}+\beta\ket{1}$ and are numbers that can be negative and may have an imaginary part.
 On the other hand, $|\alpha|^2$ and $|\beta|^2$ are positive real numbers in the interval $[0,1]$ and are called probabilities.
 A careless interchange between amplitudes and probabilities creates unforgivable errors.

 The state of a qubit can be characterized by two angles $\theta$ and $\varphi$ as follows

 where $0\le \theta \le \pi$ and $0\le \varphi < 2\pi$.
-This notation shows that there is a one-to-one correspondence between the set of states of a qubit and points on the surface of a sphere of radius 1, called \textit{Bloch sphere}.
+This notation shows that there is a one-to-one correspondence between the physically distinct states of a qubit and points on the surface of a sphere of radius 1, called the \textit{Bloch sphere}.
 The angles $\theta$ and $\varphi$ are spherical angles that describe the location of the state $\ket{\psi}$, as shown in Fig.~\ref{fig:esfera_Bloch}.
 A point on the Bloch sphere is described by a three-dimensional vector with real entries